 - ¼ teaspoon chili pepper flakes

-- 1 can, (398 mls) artichoke hearts rinsed and drained well, cut in quarters
+- 1 398 ml can artichoke hearts (14 oz) ,drained and rinsed, cut in quarters

 - ⅓ cup dry white wine